 Enjoy Breakfast Recipes During Cancer Treatment All Day- Savory Bread Pudding Recipe

-I could eat breakfast for any meal!
-When through chemotherapy , breakfast is often a meal easily tolerated when going through cancer treatment.
-This savory bread pudding recipe – Bread Pudding Florentine from the Day of Chemo chapter in my newly updated 15 Year Anniversary Edition of Eating Well Through Cancer cookbook, is a deliciously easy make-ahead breakfast casserole.
-This is a great dish to try several days before your next cycle of treatment, and is a good source of vitamins and minerals.
+I could eat breakfast for any meal, and when through chemotherapy, breakfast is often a meal easily tolerated when going through cancer treatment.
+This savory bread pudding recipe, a healthy breakfast casserole for Bread Pudding Florentine from the Day of Chemo chapter in my newly updated 15 Year Anniversary Edition of Eating Well Through Cancer cookbook, is a deliciously easy make-ahead egg breakfast casserole.
+This is an easy recipe for cancer patients to try several days before your next cycle of treatment, and also a good source of vitamins and minerals.
+For a refreshing salad if your mouth is sore, you might enjoy my Watermelon Salad.

-I love a make-ahead meal, but if you do refrigerate overnight, remember to never put a cold glass dish into a hot oven.
-Traditionally bread pudding is what people used day old French bread for as it soaks in the flavor making it tender and moist again, letting nothing go to waste.
+I love a make-ahead meal, and this make ahead breakfast casserole is really a savory bread pudding recipe.
+If you do refrigerate the breakfast egg casserole overnight, remember to never put a cold glass dish into a hot oven.
+Traditionally, bread pudding is what people used day old French bread for as it soaks in the flavor making it tender and moist again, letting nothing go to waste.

 Bread Pudding Florentine from Eating Well Through Cancer cookbook

-Vegetarian and diabetic friendly, this is a great make-ahead savory bread pudding recipe.
-A light breakfast-style recipe may be enjoyed all times of day.
+Vegetarian and diabetic-friendly, this is a great make-ahead savory bread pudding recipe.
+A light egg breakfast casserole recipe may be enjoyed all times of day.
+This recipe is a source of protein but I have recipes with a focus on protein for fatigue.

 Makes about 7 (3/4-cup) servings